gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-i.md

 If the probability is lower (e.g. 1 in a million: a civilisation that has been radiating beacons for 10,000 years) then we have to search a million stars, which would require searching up to 1000 light years away from the Sun.

 Given the uncertainty in how many stars, and therefore what distance we need to search, the authors of the report recommended starting with a modest search system that can be expanded over time, working our way up from 100 to 1000 light year range.
-They also point out that searching several stars simultaneously "does not appear too feasible" since the number of directions an antenna must be pointed to cover the whole sky is high and increases with the diameter of the antenna and the frequency of the signal.
+They also pointed out that searching several stars simultaneously "does not appear too feasible" since the number of directions an antenna must be pointed to cover the whole sky is high and increases with the diameter of the antenna and the frequency of the signal.

 ### How far can we search?
 The range for our search is limited by noise - once the signal to noise ratio equals one we cannot distinguish between signal and noise.
 This gives us the maximum distance we can search, which is proportional to the diameter of the receiving antenna and the square root of the effective power of the transmitter and inversely proportional to the square root of the bandwidth and the temperature of the source (higher temperature leads to more noise).